withastro/astro/.changeset/nice-cups-mix.md

 'astro': patch
 ---

-Remove duplicate hosting output in `astro add`
+Update `astro add` to list official integrations & adapters with same organisation we use in docs